 - relaxation space.

-A network of pathways surrounding the 'boundary rider huts' will show off native flora and attract a range of bird life and wildlife.
+A network of pathways surrounding the 'boundary rider huts' show off native flora and attract a range of bird life and wildlife.

 Offer unique artesian bath experience